Mercedes Benz

 2001 Mercedes Benz A Class

 CarHunch analysed 16,753 real MOT records for the 2001 Mercedes Benz A Class.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2001 Mercedes-Benz A-Class has a first-time MOT pass rate of 70.1%, which is 10 points below the UK average of 80%—a meaningful reliability gap for a 23-year-old car.
 More concerning, nearly one in three of these vehicles (33.3%) have recorded a dangerous defect at some point, which is significantly higher than typical and should be a red flag for any buyer.